 - Cut the stem off the top of the pumpkin, then cut in half and scoop out the seeds and inside of the pumpkin.

 - Cut the pumpkin into quarters.
-Place a metal steam rack or trivet into the bottom of the pressure cooker, add 1 cup of water to the pressure cooker and add the pumpkin pieces on top of the trivet.
+Place a steamer rack or steamer basket into the bottom of the pressure cooker, add 1 to 1½ cup of water to the pressure cooker and add the pumpkin pieces on top of the trivet.

 - Close the pressure cooker, set the steam valve to closed, set machine to "Steam" on CrockPot Express or "Manual" for 10 minutes.